kristynrb/online_teaching_resources/README.md

 <hr>

 ### Small Groups (Breakout Rooms)
 - Only the host can create breakout rooms and move in-between them.
-The general recommendation is that the IA is the host and can set up breakout rooms for an upcoming activity.
-Make sure to do this manually as automatically creating breakout rooms will send your other host into one of the breakouts.
+If you have more than one instructor in your room, the general recommendation is that the IA is the host and can set up breakout rooms for an upcoming activity.
+All of the other instructors can be made co-hosts (who will have access to muting students and creating recordings).

+- Choose "manual" when creating rooms as automatically creating breakout rooms will send all the instructors into random breakout rooms as well.

 - Before you “Open Breakout Rooms”, alert the students that you will be doing this and say everything that you need to say to the class as a whole.
 Once you press the button, the students will be gone.